ChiHangChen/ImageClassificationbyFolder/README.md

 # **Introduction**
-A labeling tool for quick image classification
+A labeling tool for quick image classification.
+This tool can classify each image to its classes folder by simple press the keyboard.
 ***

 ## **Something you need to now**